Curse of ‘saddest ever’ Grand Designs house continues as it goes on sale

 “It was for sale all year and didn’t sell, but I’d be surprised if it didn’t sell at that price.”

-He is also set to tie the knot to fiance Jalia Nambasa, and says that finding love is more important than money.
+He is also set to tie the knot to his fiance Jalia Nambasa and says that finding love is more important than money.

 “There have been highs and lows, but I’m used to highs and lows with this,” Mr Short said.